Programmer’s Guide

 Job.create!

 Enqueue a single job for processing.
-Raises an exception if a validation error occurs.
+Raises an exception on a validation error.

 ReportJob.create!(report_date: Date.yesterday)